Hyperthyroidism, or overactive thyroid, happens when the thyroid gland produces too much hormone. This has impacts throughout the body.

 Nodular thyroid disease

-The thyroid may become enlarged, but there is no pain.
-Someone with nodules may feel them with the fingertips.
+The thyroid may become enlarged, but people usually do not experience pain.
+The person may be able to feel the nodules with the fingertips.

 Excessive iodine intake